Love is in the air…

 Threat to pets: “Dark equals dangerous.”
 The darker or more concentrated the chocolate, the more theobromine it contains.
 Therefore, the most dangerous chocolates are baker’s chocolate, semi-sweet chocolate, and gourmet dark chocolates.
 White chocolate has very little theobromine and won’t cause chocolate poisoning in pets.

 Signs: Ingestions of small amounts of chocolate may cause mild vomiting, diarrhea, and excessive urinating and drinking.
 Larger amounts can cause severe agitation, increased heart rate, abnormal heart rhythms, tremors, seizures, and collapse.
-Treatment: Induce vomiting, and give multiple doses of activated charcoal to decontaminate.
-IV fluid therapy helps animals excrete theobromine.
-Sedatives and specific heart medications may be necessary to reduce heart rate and blood pressure.
-Additional treatments include anticonvulsants for seizures and antacids (such as famotidine) for stomach discomfort and diarrhea.

 4. Chocolate covered raisins

-Don’t forget that grapes also fall into this same category of toxins.
 Threat to pets: These fruits cause acute kidney failure in dogs.
 There’s speculation that they may cause kidney failure in cats as well.
-While not all dogs will develop kidney failure after eating grapes or raisins, it’s impossible to know which pets will be sensitive to these fruits.
-Therefore, all pets (especially dogs) that ingest grapes or raisins should be monitored closely and treated appropriately.
+All pets (especially dogs) that ingest grapes or raisins should be monitored closely and treated appropriately.
+If a small dog eats just a small number of grapes or raisins, this is considered an emergency.

 5. Chocolate covered macadamia nuts